analiviag/weather-application/README.md

 Get weather information using weatherapi.com.

 ## Usage
-Enter a city in the search bar to get the weather information.
+Enter a city in the search bar to get the weather information for the next 3 days.

 ## Contributing
 1. Fork the repository.